 Below is a sampling of our applied research in economic development.
-To stay up to date on additions to the collection, sign up for our newsletter on the homepage.

 Technology Generators in the Dayton Region: Leveraging Regional Assets for Economic Recovery

-Building an innovation economy is within the Dayton Region’s reach.
+Building an innovation economy is within the Dayton region’s reach.
 Yet these culture transformations must begin now in order to be competitive.

-This study estimates direct, indirect and induced output (sales), employments, and labor income impact of the creative industries employment on the Raider Country sixteen-county regional economy: Allen, Auglaize, Butler, Champaign, Clark, Clinton, Darke, Greene, Logan, Mercer, Miami, Montgomery, Preble, Shelby, Van Wert and Warren Counties in Ohio.
+This study estimates direct, indirect and induced output (sales), employments, and labor income impact of the creative industries employment on the Raider Country 16-county regional economy: Allen, Auglaize, Butler, Champaign, Clark, Clinton, Darke, Greene, Logan, Mercer, Miami, Montgomery, Preble, Shelby, Van Wert and Warren Counties in Ohio.
 This study also estimates state and local tax revenues generated as a result of these impacts.

 For this study, APRI (then CUPA) used EMSI data to estimate complete employment for the 16-county region in 2013 and IMPLAN, a tool for economic impact assessment, to estimate the direct, indirect, and induced impacts of the estimated number of employees on the reginal economy.
 While the 2011 version of IMPLAN was used, the software adjusted the 2011 estimates to 2013.

 Creative industries employment on the 16-county regional economy is estimated to generate a total of $2.4 billion in sales and 18,000 jobs, which produce an estimated $799 million in labor income, just over $22 million in state and local tax revenues and sales and other tax revenues, and $66 million in indirect business tax in 2013.